Buchi-dev/BankingSystem_Server/docs/DATA_MODELS.md

   - Last daily limit reset timestamp
   - Used to determine if new day

+- **cvvAttempts** (Number)
+  - Number of failed CVV attempts
+  - Default: `0`
+  - Resets on successful transaction
+  - Used for card lockout mechanism

+- **lockoutUntil** (Date)
+  - Timestamp until card is locked due to failed attempts
+  - Default: `null`
+  - Card locked when set to future date

 #### wallet (Object, Required)
 User's digital wallet for balance management.